eclipse-tractusx/managed-identity-wallet/README.md

 Description of the env files:

 - **env.local**: Setup everything to get ready for flow "local".
 You need to fill in the passwords.
-Everything else can remain as it is.
 - **env.docker**: Setup everything to get ready for flow "docker".
 You need to fill in the passwords.

-Everything else can remain as it is.
+> **IMPORTANT**: ssi-lib is resolving DID documents over network.
+There are two endpoints that rely on this resolution:
+> - Verifiable Credentials - Validation
+> - Verifiable Presentations - Validation
+>
+> The following parameters must be added or changed in env.local or env.docker file to ensure that these endpoints work as intended in local development environment:
+> Add: ENFORCE_HTTPS_IN_DID_RESOLUTION=false
+> Change: MIW_HOST_NAME from miw to localhost
+> Change: APPLICATION_PORT from 8000 to 80

 > **IMPORTANT**: When you are using MacOS and the MIW docker container won't start up (stuck somewhere or doesn't start
 > at all), you can enable the docker-desktop feature "Use Rosetta for x86/amd64 emulation on Apple Silicon" in your Docker